The number one question we are asked: How do I get more juice yield out of my machine?

 Build YOUR Process – Increase Your Juice Yield

 As with any production process, you are in control of how you accomplish yours.
-Using what we’ve shared here and knowing how you can ultimately impact your yield and maximize production is absolutely yours to own.
+Using what we’ve shared here and knowing how you can ultimately impact your juice yield and maximize production is absolutely yours to own.
 Test, tweak and adjust – always staying open to new possibilities – and you will find YOUR best process to increase your yield.

 No matter what you do though, just remember to take great notes!